Prologue: Remembrance

 Glythe cleared his throat. ”I—”

-Juice jumped out of her seat.
-“I think I’m going to throw up!”
-She ran as hard as she could out the door.
-Don’t cry.
-She sobbed with each step, racing through backways until she reached home.
+Juice jumped out of her seat. ”I’m going to throw up!”
+She ran out the door.
+Don’t cry, don’t cry.
+But she sobbed with each step, racing through alleys until she reached home.
 Slamming the door, she ran back to her room and threw herself upon the bed.

 Tears stained her pillow.